 According to some language analysts (B.Ilyish, F.Palmer, and E.Morokhovskaya), nouns have no category of gender in Modern English.
 Professor Ilyish states that not a single word in Modern English shows any peculiarities in its morphology due to its denoting male or female being.
 Thus, the words husband and wife do not show any difference in their forms due to peculiarities of their lexical meaning.
 The difference between such nouns as actor and actress is a purely lexical one.
 In other words, the category of sex should not be confused with the category of sex, because sex is an objective biological category.
 It correlates with gender only when sex differences of living beings are manifested in the language grammatically (e.g. tiger - tigress).
 Still, other scholars (M. Blokh, John Lyons) admit the existence of the category of gender.
-Professor Blokh states that the existence of the category of gender in Modern English can be proved by the correlation of nouns with personal pronouns of the third person (he, she, it).
+Professor Blokh states that the existence of the category of gender.
+Professor Blokh states that the existence of the category of gender.
 Accordingly, there are three genders in English: the neuter (non-person) gender, the masculine gender, the feminine gender.